XeiTon8/Customers-management-system/README.md

 # 📜 Customer management system
-Developed this SPA for better understanding connection between front-end and back-end side of the application.
-App fetches data from mongoDB and then displays it to the user, allowing to perform CRUD operations.
+App built with MEAN stack for better understanding connection between front-end and back-end side of the application.
+Fetches data from mongoDB and then displays it to the user, allowing to perform CRUD operations.

  **Functionality**:
  + CRUD operations: